whackengine/sdk/todo/asdoc.md

 ## Sections and assets

-Additional assets and Markdown sections may be described in the Skywhack package's `asdoc.json` file, used when rendering the ASDoc documentation for a Skywhack package.
+Additional assets and Markdown sections may be described in the SkyWhack package's `asdoc.json` file, used when rendering the ASDoc documentation for a SkyWhack package.

 ```json
 {